 - Qualifying students can earn Honors credit in this course

 To be eligible to participate in the phage research program, you must be planning to enroll as a full-time student for the first time in the fall.
 You must also have a strong interest in science and demonstrate academic potential or ability.
 The focus of the course is biology, but you don’t have to be a biology major to participate.
-Unfortunately, this is not designed for pre-nursing majors.

 About the program